Mohammed Awad (squash player)

-Mohammed Awad (مُحَمَّد عَوَض; born 5 February 1949 in Alexandria) is a former Egyptian professional squash player.
+Mohammed Awad (مُحَمَّد عَوَض; born 5 February 1949) is a former Egyptian professional squash player.

 He was the runner-up in the Egyptian championships in 1972 and 1975 and represented Egypt in the 1976 and 1977 World Team Squash Championships.
 He achieved his career-high ranking of World No. 23 in September 1982.

+Awad also won the Swedish, Finnish and Italian Opens.
 He is the older brother of Gamal Awad, another notable squash player.